Privacy-Preserving Visual Localization with Event Cameras: Sensor-Level Privacy Protection

-\paragraph{Voxel Blending} For voxel grid regions with an insufficient amount of accumulations, the filtering process can incur artifacts as the signal-to-noise ratio is low.
-Therefore, we blend the filtered voxels with the original event voxel using binary thresholding as depicted in Figure~\ref{fig:sensor_level}b.
+For voxel grid regions with an insufficient amount of accumulations, the filtering process can incur artifacts as the signal-to-noise ratio is low.
+Therefore, we blend the filtered voxels with the original event voxel using binary thresholding as depicted in Figure~\ref{fig:sensor_level}-(c).
 To elaborate, the binary mask $U \in \mathbb{R}^{B \times H \times W}$ is defined as follows,

-where $\mu, \sigma$ is the mean and standard deviation of the temporally-summed event accumulations, $\sum_{l}|E(l, m, n)|$.
+where $\mu, \sigma$ is the mean and standard deviation of the temporally-summed event accumulations, $E_s(m, n) = \sum_{l}|E(l, m, n)|$.
 Then, the blended voxel is given as